browserengineering/book/book/accessibility.md

 Let's start with the simplest accessibility problem: text on the screen that is too small to read.
-It's a problem many of us will face sooner or later, and possibly the most common user disability issue.
+It's a problem many of us will face sooner or later, and is possibly the most common user disability issue.
 The simplest and most effective way to address this is by increasing font and element sizes.
 This approach is called *zoom*,[^zoom]\index{zoom}
 which means to lay out the page as if all of the CSS sizes were increased or